PineaFan/now/README.md

 > The percentage of the CPU that is being used
 > The number of cores on your CPU
 > The frequency of your CPU
+>
+> If your CPU is > 80%, the most CPU intensive process will be shown, the amount of CPU it is using, and the CPU bar wil flash

 ### MEM
 Memory / RAM
 > The amount in use (%)
 > The amount in use (size)
 > The total RAM on your computer (size)
+>
+> If your RAM is > 80%, the most RAM used by a process will be shown, the amount of RAM it is using, and the MEM bar wil flash

 ### SWAP
 Swap space
 > The amount in use (%)
 > The amount in use (size)
 > The total swap on your computer (size)

+> If swap is above 80%, the SWAP bar will flash

 ### DISK
 Drive space